holidayextras/truman/README.md

 truman.initialize([config])
 ```

-`initialize` does exactly what is says on the tin, it initalizes the truman module with some provided config.
+`initialize` does exactly what is says on the tin, it initializes the truman module with some provided config.
 See the config options section for more details on what config truman accepts.

 ### restore